dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_2.md

 </div>

-I'm going to copy/paste a lot of this from Catha's well written Bear guide, feel free to check that out fully below, though I will be trying to correct some of his rambling grammar
+I'm going to copy/paste a lot of this from Catha's well written Bear guide, feel free to check that out fully below, though I will be trying to correct some of his rambling grammar.

 https://docs.google.com/spreadsheets/d/1lqot6so0xiohnUjR5Qcs2zFYl9c0x7Ce8z9Lhg1rKSY/edit?usp=sharing